CAREER

 Independent journalist, 2012 to present.
 I have covered:

-immigration, human rights and forced migration for The Des Moines Register
+immigration and human rights for The Des Moines Register

-ocean health and environmental activism for State Farm’s Good Neighbor
+ocean health and environmental activism for Good Neighbor

-Stringer, The New York Times, 2014 to present: Covering breaking news as well as politics, culture, health and human rights.
+Stringer, The New York Times, 2014 to present: Covering breaking news, politics, health, and human rights

-Pandemic staff, The New York Times, 2020-2021: Collected data for pandemic coverage and reported extensively on the devastating spead of COVID-19 in prisons, jails and immigration detention centers, contributing to the overall coverage awarded the 2021 Pulitzer Prize in Public Service.
+Temporary staff position, The New York Times, 2020-2021: Collected data and reported extensively on the spead of COVID-19 in prisons, jails and immigration detention centers, contributing to the coverage awarded the 2021 Pulitzer Prize in Public Service

 Also: